usnistgov/feasst/CONTRIBUTING.rst

 * the order of the %includes in feasst.i are important (e.g., see pair_lj vs pair_lrc).
 Consider moving away from automated factories.
 For now, a simple solution where pair_lrc was renamed pair_1lrc so it is included first.
 * remove masses and box from data files
 * lammps data format real units uses kcal for energy, but I use kJ.
 Misleading for eps.
+* implement perfect restart of c++ implementation of Mersenne twister.
+* implement eigenvalue and eigenvector computation for nematic order and gyration tensor analysis.